elastic/apm-agent-nodejs/CONTRIBUTING.md

 #### Current major

-1. Be sure you have checked out the `master` branch and have pulled latest chnages
+1. Be sure you have checked out the `master` branch and have pulled latest changes
 1. Update the version in `package.json` according to the scale of the change. (major, minor or patch)
 1. Add commit messages to `CHANGELOG.md` (You may skip non-user-visible changes)
 1. Commit changes with message `x.y.z` where `x.y.z` is the version in `package.json`